AdaCore/spark2014/docs/lrm/source/packages.rst

       :Trace Unit: FE PR FA 7.1.6 SS Initial_Condition acts as postcondition.
 State abstractions cannot be denoted by an Initial_Condition aspect.

+.. _etu-initial_condition_aspects-ss:

 .. centered:: **Dynamic Semantics**

+.. _tu-initial_condition_aspects-05:

-#.
-With respect to dynamic semantics, specifying a given expression
-   as the Initial_Condition aspect of a package is equivalent to specifying that expression as the argument of an Assert pragma occurring at the end of the (possibly implicit) statement list of the (possibly implicit) body of the
+5. With respect to dynamic semantics, specifying a given expression as the Initial_Condition aspect of a package is equivalent to specifying that expression as the argument of an Assert pragma occurring at the end of the (possibly implicit) statement list of the (possibly implicit) body of the